Citrix Virtual Apps and Desktops

 Instances of complete failure

 The image preparation machine is not connected to the network by design, this means that sometimes the image preparation stage can only report a complete failure.
 An example of this failure type resembles: Preparation of the Master VM Image failed.
-Make sure the selected image has a supported OS (for example, Windows 7) and the correct version of the VDA (7.0 or later) installed.
+Make sure that the selected image has a supported OS (for example, Windows 7) and the correct version of the VDA (7.0 or later) installed.

 The main reasons for a complete failure are: